 Beginning in plan year 2021, the MAPD plan premium rates exclude the ACA Health Insurer Fee, which was repealed on December 20, 2019.

-Effective January 1, 2017, Medicare eligible medical and prescription drug benefits are provided through MAPD plan.
+Effective January 1, 2017, Medicare eligible medical and prescription drug benefits are provided through the MAPD plan.

-The Health Plan is changed each year to reflect the ACA maximum annual opt-out amounts.
+The Health Plan is changed each year to reflect the ACA maximum annual out-of-pocket amounts.